-Accessed in the Component pane by clicking the coordinate system picker button for the component.
-Appears in the dropdown menu only when the coordinate system is shown in red color, the Manifold indication the initial coordinate system has not yet been assigned.
+Accessed in the Info pane Component tab by clicking the coordinate system picker button for the component.
+The Assign Initial Coordinate System choice appears in the coordinate picker button's menu only when the coordinate system is shown in red color, the Manifold indication the initial coordinate system has not yet been assigned.

 If we import or link data only from modern formats designed for spatial data storage we might never see this command or need to use it.
 It appears as an option only for those components that do not yet have an initial coordinate system assigned.
 That usually happens for components that were imported or linked from formats that failed to specify the initial coordinate system, or that were created manually or through programmatic means without specifying the initial coordinate system.

 When Manifold shows the coordinate system in black color, as in the Latitude / Longitude coordinate system seen above, that tells us the component the component has been imported from a format that specifies the coordinate system to use, or that the component has been created manually or programmatically with initial coordinate system specified.

 If the coordinate system is shown in red color, as in the illustration below, we must click the coordinate system picker button and choose Assign Initial Coordinate System.

 Red color tells us the component has been created without specifying the coordinate system or it has been imported from a format that does not specify projection information.

 That often happens when acquiring data from older formats or from sources, such as CAD or photography formats, not designed to store spatial data.
 In such cases Manifold uses Pseudo-Mercator in red color as a placeholder, until we can assign the correct initial coordinate system.